-If more inflation also means more inflationary risk, inflation is bad because it destroys the long term capital market.
-Buyers and lenders will then mutually demand risk premia in their contracts which limit the scope for welfare improving contracts as such.
-This may be a serious impediment to investment and growth, because it will limit the possibility of financing long term investment projects.
+If more inflation also means more inflationary risk, inflation is bad because it destroys the long-term capital market.
+Buyers and lenders will then mutually demand risk premia in their contracts which limit the scope for welfare-improving contracts as such.
+This may be a serious impediment to investment and growth, because it will limit the possibility of financing long-term investment projects.

-The risk problem may be one of the reasons why, e.g. in the US, hardly any long-term housing loans with fixed interest rates are available, while in Germany, which traditionally has been a low inflation country, contracts with repayment periods of up to 30 years are available.
-The absence of long-term fixed interest housing loans may have had adverse implications for the durability of the American housing stock something which would be worth investigating further.
+The risk problem may be one of the reasons why, in the United States, for example, hardly any long-term housing loans with fixed interest rates are taken up, while in Germany, which traditionally has been a low-inflation country, contracts with repayment periods of up to thirty years are not unusual.
+The absence of long-term fixed-interest housing loans may have had adverse implications for the durability of the American housing stock - something which would be worth investigating further.